 The variety ‘Camperdownii’ can be found in the Canfield Court lawn near Meyer Library.
-About 6 feet tall in 2003 (planted February 2003), it has weeping limbs that reach to the ground.
+Planted at about 6 feet tall in February 2003, it has weeping limbs that reach to the ground.
 At Filoli in Woodside, Camperdown elms south of the swimming pool pavilion form a dense, high canopy.
 The original tree appeared as a sport of U. glabra in 1850 at Camperdown House near Dundee, Scotland.

 Additions/Revisions: The two trees reported on the NE corner of Roth and Palm were removed 10/04: the larger of the two appeared to be an old tree about 25 feet tall [21 yards north of Roth and 55 yards to Palm Drive sidewalk].
 The remaining Camperdown elm in Canfield Court was removed June 2008, suffering from sunscald, scales, root rot, and too much water.